ds4an/CoDas4CG/README.md

 /CodeOfApproaches Implementation of evaluated approaches.

-#  /sql: This folder is composed of a databasethat contains the whole dataset (Python only).
+#  /sql: This folder is composed of a database that contains the whole dataset (Python programs only).

 ### How to use the database:

-#Retrieving original data
+#Retrieving original data (without preprocessing)
 1. RetrieveTasks(): Returns the description (requirements) of all tasks, each requirement is a text string

     SQL: select question from question